Stein Neural Sampler: Conclusion

 \section{Conclusion}

 In this paper, we propose two novel frameworks that directly learns preservable transformations from random noise to target distributions.
-KSD-NS enjoys theoretical guarantee and demonstrates strong ability to capture multi-modal distributions.
-Fisher-NS extends KSD-NS and potentially achieves convergence with respect to Fisher divergence.
+KSD-NS enjoys theoretical guarantee and Fisher-NS further extends the discriminative function space from RKHS to $L_2$ space and optimally converges with respect to Fisher divergence.
 The introduction of GAN to sampling is exciting.
-Neural network as generator has great capacity to model the transformation and the adversarial training can optimally correspond to minimizing all kinds of distances between distributions.
 Using Stein discrepancy as a bridge, numerous variants of GAN and their related techniques can be potentially applied in parallel to sampling.